Strattera is a brand-name oral capsule prescribed for attention deficit hyperactivity disorder (ADHD). Strattera contains the active drug atomoxetine.

 - being overly active

-- trouble with having to wait or take turns
+- difficulty with having to wait or take turns

 - acting without thinking about what might happen as a result